mainini/webidp/README.md

 As a next step, clone this repository to a place of your choice and run `npm install` at the top of it.
 This should install all dependencies.

-*Due to a bug in the [webid](https://www.npmjs.org/package/webid)-module, the module-file gets installed at the wrong location!
-To fix this, change to the `node_modules/webid`-directory and move the file `webid.js` to the `bin`-folder.*
+*NOTE: Due to a bug in the [webid](https://www.npmjs.org/package/webid)-module, the module-file gets installed at the wrong location!
+To fix this, change to the `node_modules/webid`-folder and move the file `webid.js` to the `bin`-folder.*

 Then, go on with configuration as described in the next section.
-If you want to generate all needed certificates for testing with the test-code provided by *WebIDP*, run `node test/crypto.js` - this should generate the certificates and place them into the certs-directory.
+If you want to generate all needed certificates for testing with the test-code provided by *WebIDP*, run `node test/crypto.js` - this should generate the certificates and place them into the `certs`-folder.

 After configuration, the server can be run by issuing `npm start`.